datalad-handbook/book/docs/intro/installation.rst

     **Install it into the directory in which Git is installed**, e.g., ``C:\Program Files (x86)\Git``.
     Usually, :term:`git-annex` will set the correct installation location automatically, and warn if it doesn't find a Git installation where it expects one to be.

+  - To verify that the build of git-annex works in your Windows system, you are encouraged to run the test suite before using git-annex on real data.
+    After installation, run ``git annex test`` in the command line.
+    There will be a lot of output; the important thing is that it should end with "All tests passed".

 - **Step 4**: Install DataLad via pip

   - ``pip`` was installed by ``miniconda``.
 In the ``Anaconda prompt``, run::